krishnakalakkad/kinematics-learning-game/README.md

 # Kinematics Learning Game

 ## Project Overview
-This is a Unity powered web browser game intended to teach high schoolers and middle schoolers some of the basics of kinematics.
+This is a Unity powered game intended to teach high schoolers and middle schoolers some of the basics of kinematics.
 It is part of a STEM workshop called "Seeds in Stem" which runs for students in the Santa Maria Unified School District every winter.
 This project is for the Winter 2021 workshop.

 ## Motivations and Goals